Advice on reducing fuel bills in the short term and improving energy efficiency at home

 Tech retailer Currys has revealed the most energy-guzzling home appliances, with washing machines and kettles scoring worryingly highly.
-If you need energy help bill now, it pays to be aware of which appliances cost the most to run:
+If you need to reduce your energy bills, it pays to be aware of which appliances cost the most to run:

 - Washing machines, dishwashers and other wet appliances account for 25% of total average household electrical use, and 15% of total energy bills costs, making them the worst offenders.

 - TVs and game consoles, which are usually left on standby, account for 19% of total electrical use in the average household, or 9% of the nation’s energy bill.
-Switching off electronics at the wall can save an up to £40 a year.
+Switching off electronics at the wall can reduce your energy bills.